If you’re planning a digital signage rollout, you’ll face this question sooner than you think: external media player or system-on-chip display?

 The smart move?
 Base your decision on content complexity, IT resources, and how much you expect your signage needs to grow.
 Because what works today shouldn’t hold you back tomorrow.

-And if you’re still stuck between the two, bring in someone who’s lived through both (hint: that’s where we come in).
+And if you’re still stuck between the two, bring in a digital signage expert who’s lived through both (hint: that’s where we come in).

 FAQ

-What is the main difference between System-on-Chip (SoC) displays and external media players?
+What’s the difference between a System on Chip (SoC) display and an external media player?